 The penal code prohibits and criminalizes coercion, grave coercion, and slavery.
 The penal code also considers forced labor and deceptive hiring practices to be a form of human trafficking.
 The government did not effectively enforce the law.
-SEPFOPE inspections increased during the year as compared with the previous year.
-The law prescribes imprisonment penalties; however, these were not sufficient to deter violations.
+The law prescribes imprisonment, fines, judicial dissolution, and asset forfeiture as penalties, which were commensurate with those for analogous serious crimes, such as kidnapping.
+The law also authorizes compensation of victims.

-The law prescribes fines, judicial dissolution, and asset forfeiture as penalties, and authorizes compensation of victims.
-The Interagency Working Group to Combat Human Trafficking conducted training sessions for law enforcement and met six times during the year to discuss a range of migration-related issues in addition to trafficking.
+Due to COVID-19-related preventive measures, the Interagency Working Group to Combat Human Trafficking met only two times during the year to discuss a range of migration-related issues in addition to trafficking.